 When designed and executed well, a strategic principle gives people clear direction while inspiring them to be flexible and take risks.
 It offers a disciplined way to think about decisions, strategy, and execution and challenges people to play an ever-evolving better game.

-“Strategic” is probably one of the most overused and misrepresented words in today’s organizations.
-Executives use it to denote anything they consider important, yet true strategy is limited to those situations that affect critical outcomes.
+“Strategic” is probably one of the most overused and misrepresented words in today’s nonprofit organizations.
+Nonprofit executives use it to denote anything they consider important, yet true strategy is limited to those situations that affect critical outcomes.
 Strategy identifies your unique contribution—something you can do that others cannot match.
 It defines the nature of your organization, impacts financial performance, and guides your choices.
 Done well, it allows you to go beyond surviving to thrive, no matter what changes the economy or other forces bring to the future.